alchemical-lich/alchemical-lich.github.io/_pages/on-the-horizon.md

 A high-level continuation of our PF2e experience.
 [Stolen Fate](https://store.paizo.com/pathfinder/pathfinder-second-edition/adventure-paths/stolen-fate/) is an 11th-to-20th-level adventure path: your heroes discover the scattered cards of a powerful Harrow deck and must race across Golarion (and beyond) to reassemble it before someone rewrites destiny for their own ends.
 Globe-trotting, epic-tier combat, and themes of fate vs. free will.

 ## Dragonbane: Trudvang
 A Norse and Celtic-inspired dark fantasy setting using the [Dragonbane](https://freeleaguepublishing.com/games/dragonbane/) rules (coming in 2026) — [Free League has announced](https://www.enworld.org/threads/free-league-announces-dragonbane-trudvang.715854/) a four-volume set including a world book, a book of heroes, Jorgi's Bestiary, and a four-part epic campaign called *The Black Sun*.
 Trudvang is a world of shadowed woods, fathomless mists, wrathful gods, and unsung heroes.
-Dragonbane itself is a really good rule engine: no classes, skill-based, armor as damage reduction, and some of the smoothest rules in print.
+Dragonbane itself is a really good rule engine: no classes, skill-based, armor as damage reduction, and quick resolution mechanics.
 Great pick if you want something rules-light but with real mechanical teeth.

 ## The Electrum Archive
 A [rules-light science-fantasy zine RPG](https://www.electrumarchive.com).
 Heavy on Dune, Morrowind, and Ultraviolet Grasslands vibes.
 You play *inkseekers* — adventurers who venture into the decaying world of Orn, looking for lost ink-tech and Elder artifacts in abandoned sandstorm shelters and fallen starships.
 Currency is literal drops of elder ink.